hydraulic-institute/edb/source/06_section-VI/02_pump-curves.md

 The AOR is the flow range at the rated speed with the impeller supplied in which the pump may be allowed to operate, as limited by cavitation, heating, vibration, noise, shaft deflection, fatigue, and other similar criteria.
 It is the flow range at which the pump can be run with acceptable service life.
 The pump manufacturer should be consulted to define this region.
 Typically, operating intermittently within this region does not cause issues over the life of the pump.
-The graph above shows the various operating regions, and the graph below shows the types of issues that can occur when operating outside of the POR and AOR.
+The graph above shows the various operating regions and the types of issues that can occur when operating outside of the POR and AOR.

 **Shut-off Head and Pump Runout:**